 The 1902 New York Giants, with a 48-88 record, had the fewest wins among yearly league attendance leaders.
 The 1999 Rockies are the most recent team with a losing record that led the Major Leagues in attendance.
-The 2017 Blue Jays are the most recent team to lead its own league, but not the Majors, in total attendance in a losing season.
+The 2017 Blue Jays are the most recent team to lead its own league, but not the Majors, in total attendance in a losing 'normal' season.
+Texas led the American League in 2021, but they were the only team to have full-capacity allowed all season.